Part 1. An Early Airline (and some planes it flew)

 Boston &Maine (B&M) Airways' 'early success began with Stinson Trimotors, then turned to Lockheed 10 & 12 Electras.
-Those Electras had the new gyro flight instruments that enabled flight in clouds.
+Those Electras had the new Sperry gyro flight instruments that enabled flight in clouds.
 B&M renewed its competitive vigor by naming itself Northeast Airlines, then acquired its first Boeing 727, and became the last trunk line to be authorized in the U.S. It was then bought by Delta.

 Prominent backers of Boston & Maine Airways included Senator Thomas Gore (Kansas), and Eugene Vidal, with Amelia Earhart on its Board of Directors.
+All covered in greater detail in book at upper left.

 Copyright 2013 Franklyn E. Dailey Jr.